hwchen/keyring-rs/README.md

 ### Windows

-* The credential name is currently hardcoded to be `username.service`, due to a [reported issue](https://github.com/jaraco/keyring/issues/47).
-This breaks compatibility with 3rd-party applications, and is being fixed.
+* The default Windows approach to storing credentials doesn't allow storing passwords for different users against the same service.
+You can override this approach, see the `IdentityMapper` type for details.

 ### MacOS

-* Accessing the keychain from multiple threads simultaneously is generally a bad idea, and can cause deadlocks.
+* Accessing the same keychain entry from multiple threads simultaneously is generally a bad idea, and can cause deadlocks.

 ## Dev Notes